PluralKit/PluralKit/docs/content/user-guide.md

 ## Interacting with proxied messages

+### Your own messages
+Since the messages will be posted by PluralKit's webhook, there's no way to edit, delete, or change the message as you would a normal user message.
+However, PluralKit has commands for that.

+#### Editing messages
+To edit a PluralKit-proxied message, reply to it with the command `pk;edit` (or as shorthand, `pk;e`) with the replacement text.

+If you want to edit your last message, you can leave out the reply.

+For example:

+    Helo, friends!
+    pk;e Hello, friends!

+*⚠️ This only works if you make the edit within 10 minutes of the original message.*

+#### Reproxying messages
+If you are using [autoproxy](#autoproxy) and accidentally used the wrong proxy tag or forgot about your latch/switch status, reply to it with the command `pk;reproxy <member name>` (or as shorthand, `pk;rp`).

+If you want to reproxy your last message, you can leave out the reply.

+For example:

+    a: Hi, this is Sky.
+    pk;rp Skyler

+will change the first message from:

+    Alice: Hi, this is Sky.

+to:

+    Sky (he/him): Hi, this is Sky.

+*⚠️ You must use the full member name, *not* their member tag.*

+*⚠️ This only works on your last message, or a message sent within the last 1 minute.*

+#### Deleting messages
+To delete a PluralKit-proxied message, you can react to it with the `:x:` :x: emoji.
+Note that this only works if the message has been sent from your own account.

+### Anyone's messages

-### Querying message information
+#### Querying message information
 If you want information about a proxied message (eg. for moderation reasons), you can query the message for its sender account, system, member, etc.

+You can
-Either you can react to the message itself with the :grey_question: or :question: emoji, which will DM you information about the message in question, or you can use the `pk;message` command followed by [the message's ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
+* react to the message itself with the `:grey_question:` :grey_question: or `:question:` :question: emoji, which will DM you information about the message in question,
+* reply to the mssage with `pk;message` (or as shorthand, `pk;msg`), or
+* use the `pk;message` command followed by [the message's ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).

-### Pinging a specific user
+#### Pinging the user who sent it
-If you'd like to "ping" the account behind a proxied message without having to query the message and ping them yourself, you can react to the message with the :bell: or :exclamation: emoji (or even :ping_pong:), and PluralKit will ping the relevant member and account in the same channel on your behalf with a link to the message you reacted to.
+If you'd like to "ping" the account behind a proxied message without having to query the message and ping them yourself, you can react to the message with the `:bell:` :bell: or `:exclamation:` :exclamation: emoji (or even `:ping_pong:` :ping_pong:), and PluralKit will ping the relevant member and account in the same channel on your behalf with a link to the message you reacted to.

-### Disabling proxying on a per-server basis
-If you need to disable proxying messages for your system entirely in a specific server (for example, if you'd like to use a different proxy bot there), you can type `pk;system proxy on/off` to do that.

-### Deleting messages
-Since the messages will be posted by PluralKit's webhook, there's no way to delete the message as you would a normal user message.
-To delete a PluralKit-proxied message, you can react to it with the :x: emoji.
-Note that this only works if the message has been sent from your own account.

 ## Autoproxy
 The bot's *autoproxy* feature allows you to have messages be proxied without directly including the proxy tags.
 Autoproxy can be set up in various ways.
 There are three autoproxy modes currently implemented: